 These are easy to grow under trees and shrubs.
 You can plant it in full sun or partial shade.
 They prefer well-drained soil and can tolerate dry conditions in summer.
 To get started, sow the small bulb 3 inches deep and about 3 inches apart.

 Several species of tulip grow bell-shaped flowers.
-Golden emperor tulip and Rembrandt tulip have a beautiful bell-shaped flower.
-Tulips can range in height from 6 to 30 inches and come in every color, including one that is so dark that it is often sold as a "black" tulip.
+Golden emperor tulip and Rembrandt tulip have beautiful bell-shaped flowers.
+Tulips can range in height from 6 to 30 inches and come in every color, including one that is so dark that it is often sold as a “black” tulip.

 The Darwin hybrid tulip, the largest of all types, flowers in late spring.
 Peony-flowered tulips are double size with several petals on them.
 It needs full sunlight to grow, and you can buy tulip bulbs to get started.